YosysHQ-Docs/AppNote-109/docs/source/index.rst

 be avoided using SVA.

 .. note::
-   This is one of the advantages of the *Tabby CAD Suite* over the Open Source
-   Version: A leading-industry parser provides P1800 standard-compliant SV and SV-AC semantics for elaboration.
-So all the SystemVerilog constructs are enabled for the designer/validation engineer to use.
+   One of the advantages of the *Tabby CAD Suite* over the Open Source Version of SymbiYosys is that a leading-industry parser provides P1800 standard-compliant SV and SV-AC semantics for elaboration.
+So all the SystemVerilog constructs are enabled for the designer/validation engineers to use either for Formal Property Verification and/or FPGA synthesis.

 The Figure 4.2 shows an example of a concurrent assertion definition.
 This kind of assertions can be defined in:

-* *Initial* or *always* blocks.
+* :systemverilog:`initial` or :systemverilog:`always` blocks.
-* Inside a *module* or *checker* object.
+* Inside a systemverilog:`module` or systemverilog:`checker` object.
-* In a SystemVerilog *interface*.
+* In a SystemVerilog :systemverilog:`interface`.
-* For simulation, in *program* blocks.
+* For simulation, in :systemverilog:`program` blocks.

 +----------------------------------------------------------------------+
 | .. image:: media/concurrent0.png                                     |